bjamturley/MedSchoolAtlas/Embryology/Fertilization and Implantation.md

 # Implantation

 ## 1. Adhering to uterine wall
 At this point, the blastocyst is hanging out in the uterus.
 The trophectoderm attaches to the endometrial epithelium (one-cell thick) at the embryonic pole.
-The trophoblast cells first express **selectins** which loosely attach, than express **integrins** which tightly attach.
+The trophoblast cells first express **selectins** which loosely attach, than express **[[Signal Transduction Primer#Adhesion receptor Integrins|integrins]]** which tightly attach.

 The blastocyst then secretes metalloproteases (MMPs) that eat the uterine epithelium.
 The cell then moves towards the **decidua**.